 Change to a subdirectory of your workspace root and clone or check out a repo that should be exclusive to the identity represented by that subdirectory, e.g. a personal-only repo or a work-specific repo.

-file in that repo to automatically manage other tedious details, like environment variables for client tokens or using virtual environments for specific versions of tools like Python, Node, or Ruby.
+Once a copy of the repo exists locally, you can then add an additional .envrc file in that repo to automatically manage other tedious details, like environment variables for client tokens or using virtual environments for specific versions of tools like Python, Node, or Ruby.

 Each tool may have custom configuration available through the use of asdf plugins.
-For more details, read the Getting Started instructions for asdf
+For more details, read the Getting Started instructions for asdf.

-For example, to add a virtual environment for a specific version of Python, assuming the repository root has a .python-version
+For example, to add a virtual environment for a specific version of Python, assuming the repository root has a .python-version or a .tool-versions file:

 asdf plugin-add python